openweb-nl/kafka-graphql-examples/CONTRIBUTING.md

 #Scope for making pr's

-I would like to keep master as relatively stable as possible.
-So only update version and bug fixes, but no additional features.
-There are three important reasons to do this:
-* To keep the project as relatively simple as possible.
-* To keep the documentation in sync.
-* To make it easy to rebase to master again.

-If you would like to have your fork added to the variants section, I will be very glad to accept it.
+It would be nice to have multiple versions of the GraphQL endpoint in multiple branches.
+This makes it easy to test them, when the scripts/setup are changed accordingly.
+Because of this changes to the boundaries, so changing the eevents or adding the events, should be merged carefully.